JeffersonLab/JANA2/docs/concepts.md

 application.
 It manages the initialization, configuration, and execution of the data processing workflow, serving as the entry point for interacting with the core components of the system.
-By providing access to key managers, services, and runtime controls, JApplication ensures that the application operates smoothly from setup to shutdown.
+By providing access to key managers, services, and runtime controls, JApplication ensures that the application operates smoothly from setup to shut down.
-To illustrate this, here is a code of typical standalone JANA2 application:
+To illustrate this, here is a code of a typical standalone JANA2 application:

 ```cpp
 int main(int argc, char* argv[]) {